Kyriosity/use-dev/readme+/techniques/mvvm/mvvm_notification-orchestration.md

 Besides the order, such an approach will add up the next possibilities:

 + optimization (e.g. blackout notifications for hidden UI parts),
-+ easy swap of notification schemes,
++ straight "hot swap" of notification schemes,
 + hooks for tracing, logging, whatever.

 ## Commands and messages